 - 1) Arrange for a major professor or temporary faculty sponsor by the end of the second semester. - 2) Establish a five-member doctoral committee by the beginning of the third semester. - 3) The doctoral committee will consider the student's academic record and interview the student at a committee meeting to assess the student's ability to pursue additional graduate work by the end of the third semester of enrollment.
 This assessment fulfills the requirement for a qualifying examination. - 4) Establish a program of study by the end of the fourth semester of enrollment in the doctoral program. - 5) Research Tool(s).
-See department chair for specific requirements. - 6) Pass a comprehensive examination consisting of written and oral sections that is administered by the doctoral committee.
-The comprehensive examinations should be taken by the end of the third year (sixth semester) of enrollment in the doctoral program. - 7) Submit a formal prospectus (research proposal) to be approved by the doctoral committee. - 8) Present an acceptable copy of the dissertation to the doctoral committee ten days prior to a public defense of the dissertation at a research seminar presented at an advertised meeting.
+See department chair for specific requirements - 6) Pass a comprehensive examination consisting of written and oral sections that is administered by the doctoral committee.
+The comprehensive examinations should be taken by the end of the third year (sixth semester) of enrollment in the doctoral program. - 7) Submit a formal prospectus (research proposal) to be approved by the doctoral committee. - 8) Present an acceptable copy of the dissertation to the doctoral committee ten days prior to a public defense of the dissertation at a research seminar presented at an advertised meeting. - 9) Residency.
+Students must meet the residency requirements specified in this Bulletin.